pau1a/Transcrypt/main.md

 Transcrypt’s resource and budget planning is grounded in **lean validation discipline** — the idea that small, deliberate spending forces sharper decisions.
 The priority for this first phase is not engineering velocity but **credibility and audience proof**.
 Every expense must either grow trust, capture signal from the market, or reduce friction when the app phase begins.

 The 12-month financial target remains deliberately modest: **£2,500–£3,000 total operating spend**, excluding the founder’s time.
 This covers domains, hosting, basic design and content tooling, and limited discretionary marketing.
-Infrastructure costs are held below **£50 per month** during the website-only phase through static hosting, CDN caching, and the use of credits.
+Infrastructure costs are held below **£50 per month** during the website-only phase by running the Next.js SSR/ISR marketing runtime on low-cost edge compute with CDN caching and by using credits.
 No cloud databases, rule engines, or live backend services are required until the App MVP gate is cleared.

 **Resourcing model:**